Ageas Federal Super Cash Supreme Plan: Good or Bad? An Insightful Review

 Cash Bonus, if declared, shall be payable every year throughout the Ageas Federal Super Cash Supreme Plan policy term, starting from the end of the policy year as per the chosen deferment period.

-The payment of Cash Bonus(s) shall be payable at the end of the month/half-year/year, depending on the income payout frequency opted.
+The payment of Cash Bonus(s) shall be payable at the end of the month/half-year/year, depending on the income pay-out frequency opted.

 Maturity benefit is payable at the end of the Ageas Federal Super Cash Supreme Plan Policy Term, provided the policy is in force.
-Maturity Benefit shall be calculated as the sum of:

 Grace Period